OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 and supports rootless operation.
 Podman automatically layers `docker-compose.podman.yml` over the main Compose file so containers use the Podman-supported `journald` log driver instead of Docker's `local` driver.
+For both runtimes, the installer writes `INKPLATE_SERVER_PORT` to `.env`, and Compose uses it for both the published host port and container target port.
+Before building, the installer checks that this host port is free unless this Compose project's web container is already running there.
+If another process owns the port, choose a different Server port or stop the existing listener.
 Native systemd mode needs root privileges for package installation, `/srv/inkplate`, `/etc/inkplate/weather.env`, Geckodriver, and systemd service management.
 Run it as root or as a user that